-9.2.4 Elevational treatment of new infill development should respond to the proportions and facade composition of surrounding buildings.
+8.2.5 Elevational treatment of new infill development should respond to the proportions and facade composition of surrounding buildings.

-9.2.5 Materials should complement the characteristic materials present as defined in this document.
+8.2.6 Materials in new developments should complement the characteristic materials present in each character area, as defined in this document.

-9.2.6 For further advice please see section 5.2 of the Conservation Area General Guidance SPD.
+8.2.7 For further advice please see section 5.2 of the Conservation Area General Guidance SPD.

+8.3 DEVELOPMENT

-9.3 DEVELOPMENT AFFECTING THE SETTING OF THE CONSERVATION AREA
+AFFECTING THE SETTING OF

-9.3.1 As development sites in and around Croydon's town centre come forward, it is likely that the setting of the Central Croydon Conservation Area will further develop.
-Major development sites located either adjacent to or in close proximity to the Central Croydon Conservation Area include the Taberner House, Katharine and Ellis Houses (of which parts of both are located within the conservation area), the Whitgift Centre (of which part is located within the conservation area) and West Croydon Station Road sites.
-Development on these and sites will have a direct impact on the setting of the conservation area and other proposed tall buildings in the town centre may impact on the conservation area's wider setting.
+THE CONSERVATION AREA

+8.3.1 As development sites in and

+around Croydon's town centre

+come forward, it is likely that the

+setting of the Central Croydon

+Conservation Area will further

+develop.
+Major development

+sites located either adjacent

+to or in close proximity to the

+Central Croydon Conservation

+Area include the Taberner